PeKitchen/josepsuggestions/README.md

-# josepsuggestions
+# Josep Suggestions

-Josep Suggestions - App to explore and visualize cuisine recommendations
+The aim of this repo is to create an app to visualise and analyse the best cuisine recommendations from Josep's list. 🍲